bddvlpr/vrc-osc-spotify/README.md

 ## Update

 If you want to update the project, simply make sure you're navigated into the right directory (`cd vrc-osc-spotify`) and enter `git pull`.

+## Lyrics

+Currently (experimentally) fetches lyrics using [musixmatch.com](https://musixmatch.com/)'s internal API and uses them to schedule each lyric in-sync with the song.
+This feature is currently in development and I will **not** provide support on retrieving an internal API.
+(See .env.example on how to setup)

 ## Screenshots